Chinese battery investment in France to create 1,000 jobs -politician

 Bertrand was quoted by AFP as saying that the 1,000 jobs that will be created initially could reach 2,500 in the longer term.

-Two sources close to the matter told Reuters this week that Renault (RENA.PA) had picked Envision to make batteries for its future electric vehicles, including the Renault 5 model. read more
+Two sources close to the matter told Reuters this week that Renault had picked Envision to make batteries for its future electric vehicles, including the Renault 5 model.

 One of the sources said the plant involved an investment of around two billion euros from Envision.